gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_basic-git-workflows/01_initializing.md

 # Initializing a Git Repository

 ## Overview
 In this lesson, you will learn how to create a new Git repository on your local machine.
 Initializing a repository is the first step in tracking changes to your project with Git.
+We will reuse this directory during this lesson.

 ## Step 1: Choose or Create a Project Directory